2d Cavalry Regiment prepares for Flytrap 5.0

 |0

-This work, 2d Cavalry Regiment prepares for Flytrap 5.0 [Image 5 of 5], by SGT Addison Shinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2d Cavalry Regiment prepares for Flytrap 5.0, by SGT Addison Shinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.